REV23Docs/rev23-desktop-docs/docs/how-to/reset-user-interface-defaults.md

 ## To reset other User Settings

-1) Log on as Administrator.
+1. Log on as Administrator.
-2) Go to the Security > User Settings.
+2. Go to the **Security > User Settings**.
-3) Find the user whose settings you need to reset and delete the record (You're deleting the users settings only, not their user account.)
+3. Find the user whose settings you need to reset and delete the record (You're deleting the users settings only, not their user account.)
-4) Log off as Administrator.
+4. Log off as Administrator.
-5) Log on as the desired user.
+5. Log on as the desired user.

 The user's User Settings are now reset to default.